May 28, 2024

 Vaccination is the best way to prevent infection and reduce the seriousness of illness if you become infected.

-In New Zealand the influenza immunisation programme for 2023 runs from 1 April to 31 December.
+In New Zealand the influenza immunisation programme for 2024 runs from 2 April to 31 December.
 The flu can cause serious illness, especially in young children, older adults and people with chronic health problems, but anyone can become seriously ill from the flu virus.
 You are more likely to get the flu in the winter months.
 Being vaccinated causes your body to produce antibodies against the flu virus.
 This means your body can respond faster and more effectively to the flu when it's exposed to the virus.

 There might be valid reasons you can’t or don’t want to be vaccinated but it doesn’t hurt to discuss your options and concerns with a health professional.
 And if you just haven’t gotten around to getting your jabs, contact your local pharmacy.
 Many of them are offering vaccinations now and you can even get the flu vaccine and a Covid booster on the same day.
+Book through the bookmyvaccine website.